 The dates of this prominent couple's marriage and arrival in Virginia are unrecorded, and Edward's parents are unknown.

-The two were probably wed in England shortly before their flight to America at the conclusion of the Civil War in the late 1640s.
+The two were most likely wed in England before fleeing to America as Royalist refugees during the final years (1649-51) of the English Civil War.
 There are no surviving records of marriages, baptisms or burials in Diana's ancestral Prestwold parish, Leicestershire, between August 1638 and October 1650, apparently coincidental with the absence of a pastor there.

 Edward is believed to have been a grandson of Robert Dale, Sr., of Cheshire, by one of his three sons, Robert Dale, Roger Dale or William Dale, most likely the latter.
 However, Edward claimed the coat of arms belonging to the Dale family of Northamptonshire.